FiRM

 st-yCRV is a tokenized version of staked yCRV (Yearn Curve) liquidity tokens, earning yield in the Yearn Finance ecosystem.

-The Accelerated Leverage Engine, or ALE, provides borrowers on FiRM with a way to instantly multiply their borrowing against a single collateral position up to 8 times their original loan.
+The Accelerated Leverage Engine, or ALE, provides borrowers on FiRM with a way to instantly multiply their borrowing against a single collateral position up to 10 times their original loan amount.
 ALE is meant for experienced “power” users who understand the inherent risks of accelerated leverage.

 What sets ALE apart from legacy borrow multipliers is the ability to borrow at fixed rates over long periods of time.
 Other borrow multipliers that rely on variable interest rates force borrowers to be more cautious in their use of a borrow multiplier, as highly leveraged positions are more sensitive to both volatility in the underlying collateral but also in additional debt added as a result of interest rate volatility.
 In addition, institutions, hedge funds, and others seeking certainty around their financing costs can at best only forecast those costs with variable rates, while fixed rates on FiRM provide certainty, in addition to the optionality of speculating on the price of DBR or locking interest rates in anticipation of future rate increases.